-Detroit Public Safety Academy strives to meet the educational needs of all cadets.
+Detroit Public Safety Academy strives to meet the educational needs of all Scholars.
 In order to do so, tutoring services will be provided by each individual classroom teacher.
-If cadets are given notification to attend tutoring, it is mandatory that they attend.
-If a cadet is unable to attend tutoring, the teacher should be contacted by the parent in order to better service his or her learning.
+If a Scholar is unable to attend tutoring, the teacher should be contacted by the parent in order to better service his or her learning.